 Skip to main content

-UI widgets allow you to create rich, interactive user interfaces that MCP clients can display.
-The framework supports multiple widget formats including MCP-UI and OpenAI Apps SDK components.
-Apps SDK UI Widget Example
+UI widgets allow you to create rich, interactive user interfaces that MCP clients can display. mcp-use supports multiple widget formats including OpenAI Apps SDK (this page) and MCP-UI.

 Quick Start